typesupply/opentype-cookbook/website/content/rules.md

 One of OpenType's best attributes is the way that it handles languages and scripts.
 We can define rules that only apply when the user has indicated that they are writing a particular language or using a particular script.
 To do this, we state the script and the language that the rules apply to.
 After these have been made, all subsequent rules in the feature belong to this language and script unless you declare another language and script.

 Let's look at an example.
-Let's say that we have a special IJ that should only be used when Dutch is the declared language.
-We need to say: when the script is latin and the language is Dutch, replace IJ with IJ.alt.
+Let's say that we have a special `IJ` that should only be used when Dutch is the declared language.
+We need to say: when the script is latin and the language is Dutch, replace `IJ` with `IJ.alt`.
 Here is how we do that:

     :::fea
     script latn;